DrugLib.com — Drug Information Portal

 Clinical Trials Related to Natacyn (Natamycin Ophthalmic)

-Pilot Study of Comparing Natamycin and Voriconazole to Treat Fungal Corneal Ulcer [Active, not recruiting]
+Therapeutic Exploratory Study of Comparing Natamycin and Voriconazole to Treat Fungal Corneal Ulcer [Completed]

-We are planning to evaluate whether voriconazole is a superior treatment to natamycin for filamentous fungal keratitis in a randomized, masked, controlled trial.
-The study being proposed in this application is a pilot study to investigate the safety and feasibility of conducting a larger study and to generate preliminary data.
+We evaluated whether voriconazole is a superior treatment to natamycin for filamentous fungal keratitis in a randomized, masked, controlled trial.
+This is a therapeutic exploratory study to investigate the safety and feasibility of conducting a larger study and to generate preliminary data.

-A Clinical Trial of the Treatment of Fungal Corneal Ulcers With Povidone-Iodine [Recruiting]
+A Clinical Trial of the Treatment of Fungal Corneal Ulcers With Povidone-Iodine [Terminated]

 The purpose of this study is to determine the effectiveness of 1.
 25% povidone-iodine ophthalmic solution for the treatment of small to medium sized fungal corneal ulcers compared with an antifungal antibiotic.